Master of Liberal Studies (Art History)

 Why pursue a Master of Liberal Studies (Art History) at Fort Hays State University?

-Moreover, the Master of Liberal Studies (Art History) program emphasizes interdisciplinary study, providing students with a broad and well-rounded understanding of art history.
-The curriculum covers various topics from ancient to contemporary art, encouraging students to delve into their interests through independent studies.
+Additionally, the program emphasizes interdisciplinary study, providing a broad and well-rounded understanding of art history.
+The curriculum spans topics from ancient to contemporary art, encouraging students to explore their interests through independent study opportunities.

 Who is this program for?